dlang-tour/english/gems/bit-manipulation.md

 # Bit manipulation

-An excellent example of D's ability to generate code on compile-time with mixins, is bit manipulation.
+An excellent example of D's ability to generate code at compile-time with mixins, is bit manipulation.

 ### Simple bit manipulation